Overv/VulkanTutorial/en/03_Drawing_a_triangle/02_Graphics_pipeline_basics/01_Shader_modules.md

 This compiler is designed to verify that your shader code is fully standards compliant and produces one SPIR-V binary that you can ship with your program.
 You can also include this compiler as a library to produce SPIR-V at runtime, but we won't be doing that in this tutorial.
-The compiler is already included with the LunarG SDK as `glslangValidator.exe`, so you don't need to download anything extra.
+Although we can use this compiler directly via `glslangValidator.exe`, we will be using `glslc.exe` by Google instead.
+The advantage of `glslc` is that it uses the same parameter format as well-known compilers like GCC and Clang and includes some extra functionality like *includes*.
+Both of them are already included in the Vulkan SDK, so you don't need to download anything extra.

 GLSL is a shading language with a C-style syntax.
 Programs written in it have a `main` function that is invoked for every object.
 Instead of using parameters